MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/design/messaging-extension-design.md

 #### Don't: Hard code color values

-If you don't use Teams color tokens, your designs will be less scalable and take more time to manage.
+If you don't use Teams color tokens, your designs scale less and take more time to manage.

    :::column-end:::
 :::row-end:::